 "For sure the East Village.
 Honestly like walking, because I'm working on my laptop 24/7 so I go to The Bean, I go to La Lanterna di Vittorio right near Washington Square Park.
 Washington Square Park all the time, it's the perfect place.
 Central Park's a little far up.
 I actually love the Upper East Side; just kind of walking through it.

 "I think there's a magic in the East Village that only some people can hear.
-MacDougal sSreet is my favorite place in the whole of New York.
+MacDougal sSreet is my favourite place in the whole of New York.
 There is a place called Caffe Reggio, and I go there at like two in the morning and I think in New York you just want to be alive, even at night, so I think the East Village is really great for me."

 "Oh yeah, for sure."